 However, all sound can be reduced to sine waves if we dive deep enough.
 Even the most complex audio signals are “simply” made of multiple simple sine waves interfering with each other at various frequencies and amplitudes.

-The basis of additive synthesis is even based on the stacking of many individual sine waves to create complex sounds!
+The basis of additive synthesis is based on the stacking of many individual sine waves to create complex sounds!
 That topic is for another blog.

 Other Notes On Alternating Current And Audio Signals